 Unless the job description has a deadline on it, it’s best to apply as early as possible because companies start reaching out to candidates as applications come in.
 What this means is that if you see an internship you are interested in, get your application in as soon as possible.

 But if you come across an internship you are interested in and it was posted a month ago, it’s still worth a shot to try.
 Just don’t be discouraged if you don’t hear back

 Like I said before. it’s possible that none of the information in this blog post is new to you.
 But I hope that by reading this blog post, you know to pay extra attention to these eight (seemingly small) things that can make or break your internship application.

 Now you know the nine small things you can do to make your internships application stand out.
 Which means it’s time to get to work on your internship application.
-Click here to get started with the productive job-hunting cheat sheet.
+Click here to get started with the Productive Job-Hunting Game Plan.
 If you found this blog post useful, you’ll also enjoy this blog post on reasons you aren’t hearing back from employers.